cameronlee101/Card-Match-Game/README.md

 2) Ensure Java is installed on your system

-3) Open a command line and cd into: `/Card-Match-Game/target/`
+3) Open a command line and cd into the repository folder `/Card-Match-Game/`

+4) run the command `mvnw package` to compile the .jar file

+5) cd into `/Card-Match-Game/target/`

-4) Run: `java -jar Memory-Game-1.0.jar`
+6) Run: `java -jar Memory-Game-1.0.jar`